-Sunrise Wind and its affiliates have conducted a pre-construction offshore avian and bat boat-based surveys, which are described in Section 5.1.2. of a relevant Lease Area between June and October 2017, which observed over 6,500 birds from 31 species in the Lease Area.

-- Sunrise Wind haswill completed an pre-construction avian and bat risk assessment, consistent with BOEM 2013 and 2017 guidance, to assess construction and operation impacts, as described in Section 5.1.3. covering: - Migratory shorebirds, wading birds, raptors, songbirds, coastal waterbirds, and marine birds (marine birds include loons, seaducks, tube-nosed species, gannets and allies, gulls and allies, terns, and auks); and - Species with greater Federal protection, including Bald Eagle (Haliaeetus leucocephalus), Golden Eagle (Aquila chrysaetos), Roseate Tern (Sterna dougallii), Piping Plover (Charadrius melodus), and Red Knot (Calidris canutus). - Sunrise Wind anticipateswill conduct a additional pre-construction avian surveys to be conducted onshore, including nesting bird surveys at the landing location on Long Island, and surveys for bat species for the onshore portions of the Project, if appropriate, pending consultation with state and federal wildlife agencies and applicable permit requirements.
-The results of the bat surveys, as well as known mortality risks from non-project sources, will inform mitigation, minimization, or conservation measures for impacts to bat species in coordination with federal and state agencies. - Sunrise Wind is developing an avian post-construction monitoring plan for the Project that will summarize the approach to monitoring; describe overarching monitoring goals and objectives; identify the key avian species, priority questions, and data gaps unique to the region and Project area that will be addressed through monitoring; and describe methods and time frames for data collection, analysis, and reporting.
+- Sunrise Wind and its affiliates have conducted a pre-construction offshore avian and bat boat-based surveys, which are described in Section 5.1.2. - Sunrise Wind has completed an avian and bat risk assessment to assess construction and operation impacts, as described in Section 5.1.3. - Sunrise Wind anticipates additional pre-construction avian surveys to be conducted onshore, including nesting bird surveys at the landing location on Long Island, and surveys for bat species for the onshore portions of the Project, if appropriate, pending consultation with state and federal wildlife agencies and applicable permit requirements. - Sunrise Wind is developing an avian post-construction monitoring plan for the Project that will summarize the approach to monitoring; describe overarching monitoring goals and objectives; identify the key avian species, priority questions, and data gaps unique to the region and Project area that will be addressed through monitoring; and describe methods and time frames for data collection, analysis, and reporting.
 Post-construction monitoring will assess impacts of the Project with the purpose of filling select information gaps and supporting validation of the avian risk assessment completed for the Project.
 Focus may be placed on improving knowledge of ESA-listed species occurrence and movements offshore, avian collision risk, species/species group displacement, or similar topics.
 Where possible, monitoring conducted by Sunrise Wind will build on and align with post-construction monitoring conducted by the other Orsted/Eversource offshore wind projects in the Northeast region.
-Sunrise Wind will engage with state and federal agencies and eNGOs to identify appropriate monitoring options and technologies, and to facilitate acceptance of a final plan. - Sunrise Wind is considering development of study topics and methodologies for pre-and post construction monitoring of bird and bat impacts.
-Any study topics and methodologies would be developed through an iterative process including input from various stakeholders and agencies from multiple states, including New York, Rhode Island, and Massachusetts.
-Surveys would be conducted in order to collect sufficient baseline data prior to offshore construction, and will continue throughout construction and operation of the Project, in accordance with applicable permitting requirements.
+Sunrise Wind will engage with state and federal agencies and eNGOs to identify appropriate monitoring options and technologies, and to facilitate acceptance of a final plan.